Understanding bind

 ('a -> 'b) -> M<'a> -> M<'b>

-When we interpret it as a “one-argument” function we can add our boxed type M
+When we interpret it as a “one-argument” function we can add our boxed type M to the input and

 output of a function.

-Interpreted as a “two-argument” function we can use a boxed value M<'a>
+Interpreted as a “two-argument” function we can use a boxed value M<'a> directly with a function

-that can work with the wrapped type 'a
+that can work with the wrapped type 'a.

 apply